Hinojosa, a Democrat, was the representative for Texas's 15th congressional district from 1997 to 2016.

 Read our 2016 Report Card for Hinojosa.

-Each dot in the chart below was a member of the House of Representatives in 2016.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Hinojosa is shown as a purple triangle. (analysis methodology)
+Hinojosa is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2016 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 - H.R.
 1072 (109th): To designate the facility of the United States Postal Service located at 151 West End Street in Goliad, Texas, as the “Judge Emilio Vargas Post Office Building”.